CompSciFutures/delog/README.md

 Download the contents of the **dist** folder - the delog.jar is an uber-jar with everything you need.

-Or just grab the latest release ZIP file from GitHub.
+Or just grab the <a href="https://github.com/CompSciFutures/delog/releases/download/HEAD/delog-1.0.0.zip">latest release ZIP</a> file from GitHub.

 ## Example usage